ahsumon85/simple-spring-boot-microservice/README.md

 ### Enable Eureka Registry Service on sales service
 Now add the `@SpringBootApplication` and `@EnableEurekaClient` annotation on Spring boot application class present in src folder.
 With this annotation, this artifact will act like a eureka registry service.

+### How to run sales service?

+ `click right button on the project >Run As >Spring Boot App`

-After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see `sales-server` instance gate will be run on `http://localhost:8380` port
+After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see `sales-service` instance gate will be run on `http://localhost:8380` port

 ### Test HTTP GET Request on sales service
 ```